spencertipping/bipolar/neurotransmitters.md

     + [B7 (biotin)](https://en.wikipedia.org/wiki/Biotin)
     + B8 does not exist for some reason
   + Neurotransmitter cofactors
-    + [B6 (pyridoxine)](https://en.wikipedia.org/wiki/Vitamin_B6): activates to PLP, which is a cofactor in dopamine, serotonin, epinephrine, norepinephrine, GABA, and histamine; it also does other important stuff (so it's a big deal)
+    + [B6 (pyridoxine)](https://en.wikipedia.org/wiki/Vitamin_B6): activates to PLP, which is an AADC cofactor for dopamine, serotonin, epinephrine, norepinephrine, GABA, and histamine; it also does other important stuff (so it's a big deal)
     + [B9 (folate)](https://en.wikipedia.org/wiki/Folate): works in conjunction with B12 to remethylate homocysteine, related to [neurological disorders](https://en.wikipedia.org/wiki/Folate#Neurological_disorders)
     + B10 and B11 aren't a thing
     + [B12 (cobalamin)](https://en.wikipedia.org/wiki/Vitamin_B12): trades methyl groups with folate during Hcy->Met, and deficiency can be masked by MTHF supplementation

+**NOTE:** if you have an MTHFR mutation, folic acid is useless and may be problematic in large quantities.
+See [MTHFR deficiency](https://en.wikipedia.org/wiki/Methylenetetrahydrofolate_reductase_deficiency#Management) for details.
+I mention this because folic acid is a source of folate for most people, but MTHFR deficiency prevents it from being activated into the methionine cycle.

 Here's another diagram of the methionine cycle, this time from the folate/B12 perspective: